itismohammadreza/powell/README.md

 - search for TODO comments in project.
 - table filter on datepicker mode, value clears after select and close popup. also, what should be the cells actual value if we want to datepicker filter works properly?
-- check components label that WON't be 100px due to css flex issues (maybe goof to change labelWidth to minWidth).
+- check components label that WON't be 100px due to css flex issues (maybe good to change labelWidth to minWidth).

 ### Feature

-add addon outputs to components
-- [ ] **all** - handle rtl direction in panels when append them to body. from component take a querySelector to panel and add a class to it.
+- [ ] **all** - handle rtl direction in panels and dialogs when append them to body. from component take a querySelector to panel and add a class to it.
 - [ ] **dialogs** - handle routing when dialog is open.
 - [ ] **async** - add an async @Input to button, switch, checkbox, dual-switch instead of creating new component.